 "My Haredi brothers, army service is also a mitzvah, no less than that," he said.Naftali Bennett Wants Ultra-Orthodox in the IDF

 Bennett even called it a “mitzvah,” which translates literally into "commandment."Bennett’s First Speech To The Knesset

-I want to earn a mitzvah (good deed) and a little money thereby.'Ghetto Comedies
+I want to earn a Mitzvah (good deed) and a little money thereby.'Ghetto Comedies

 And the essence of a "mitzvah" was that it was a thing which God willed to have done.

-The sole reason allowable for doing a mitzvah is the hope of pleasing God thereby.
+The sole reason allowable for doing a Mitzvah is the hope of pleasing God thereby.

 Jewish rabbinical commandment, 1640s, from Hebrew mitzwah "commandment, precept," from base of tziwwah "he commanded," related to Arabic wasa "he bound, united."